 In 1918, Russia transitioned from using the Julian calendar to the Gregorian calendar followed by the West.
 However, the Russian Orthodox Church still adheres to the Julian calendar, which places Christmas on January 7—13 days behind December 25.
 In modern-day Russia, citizens sometimes celebrate two Christmases, as well as two New Year's, which is the more important holiday in the Russian culture.
 January 14 is known as the "Old New Year" because it was the date of New Year's in the Julian calendar.
 If you have Russian heritage or want to celebrate a global holiday, use these seven ideas on how to share a bit of a Russian Christmas or a Russian New Year.

-Some characters include the Russian Santa Clause, Ded Moroz or Father Frost and his granddaughter, Snegurochka, the Snow Maiden.
-Together the two deliver gifts to good children around Russia.
-Ded Moroz lives in Veliky Ustyug in an estate where Russian children can write him letters outlining their requests.
-Like Santa, he too does parades and visits large Russian cities.
-Ded Moroz and Sengurochka make their journey on December 31 placing presents under the New Year's Tree.
+Russian folktales are full of well-known characters, such as the Russian Santa Claus, known as both Ded Moroz or Father Frost.
+His granddaughter is Snegurochka, the Snow Maiden, and together, the duo deliver gifts to good children around Russia.
+Ded Moroz lives in Veliky Ustyug, a town in northern Russia, in an estate where children can write him letters outlining their requests.

-Find a place to have your own bonfire with your children and enjoy time singing carols.
-If you don't know of any place to legally hold a bonfire, then light a fire in the fireplace in honor of this Sviatki tradition.
+Because Christmas is celebrated during the bitterly cold Russian winter, lighting a fire—an old Slavic tradition—seems appropriate.
+Find a place to have your own bonfire with your children and sing carols together.
+If you don't know of any place to legally hold a bonfire, then light a fire in the fireplace in honor of this tradition.